-The Company granted the underwriter a 45-day option from the date of IPO prospectus to purchase up to an additional 4,500,000 units to cover overallotments, if any.
-On October 29, 2021, the underwriters partially exercised the over-allotment option and purchased 2,975,000 Over-Allotment Units, generating an aggregate of gross proceeds of \$29,750,000, and forfeited their option to purchase the remaining 1,535,000 Units.
+We granted the underwriters a 45-day option from the Effective Date to purchase up to an additional 4,500,000 Units to cover over-allotments, if any.
+On October 29, 2021, the underwriters partially exercised the over-allotment option and purchased 2,975,000 Over-Allotment Units, generating aggregate gross proceeds of \$29,750,000, and forfeited their option to purchase the remaining 1,525,000 Units.

-The underwriters were entitled to a cash underwriting discount of 2.0% per Unit, or \$4,595,000, excluding the proceeds from the purchase of an aggregate of 10,000,000 units by certain of our anchor investors, \$4,000,000 of which was payable upon the closing of the IPO and \$595,000 was payable upon closing of the Over-Allotment.
-Additionally, Citigroup Global Markets Inc. will be entitled to a deferred underwriting discount of 3.5% of the gross proceeds of the Public Offering, or \$11,541,250 upon the completion of the Company's initial Business Combination.
-The deferred fee will become payable to the underwriter from the amounts held in the Trust Account solely in the event that the Company completes a Business Combination, subject to the terms of the underwriting agreement.
+The underwriters were entitled to a cash underwriting discount of 2.0% per Unit, or \$4,595,000, excluding the proceeds from the purchase of an aggregate of 10,000,000 Units by certain of our Anchor Investors, \$4,000,000 of which was payable upon the closing of the IPO and \$595,000 was payable upon closing of the Over-Allotment.
+Additionally, Citigroup Global Markets Inc. will be entitled to a deferred underwriting discount of 3.5% of the gross proceeds of the Public Offering, or \$11,541,250 upon the completion of our initial Business Combination.
+The deferred fee will become payable from the amounts held in the Trust Account solely in the event that we complete an initial Business Combination, subject to the terms of the underwriting agreement.